AdaCore/learn/courses/advanced-ada/chapters/access_types.rst

 a dangling pointer.

 Here is an example.
-Let's assume there are no tasks, and no heap-allocated objects --- otherwise, we would need a more complicated data structure, such as a doubly-linked list, with locking.
+Let's assume there are no tasks, and no heap-allocated objects |mdash| otherwise, we would need a more complicated data structure, such as a doubly-linked list, with locking.
 We keep a stack of objects, implemented as a linked list via :ada:`Stack_Top` and chained through the :ada:`Prev` component.